The Watchmaker’s Hand Excerpt

 Forget it now.
 Just get another five feet and she’ll be clear.

-With six feet still to go to reach the life-saving gap, the mast suddenly pitched forward a few feet.
-Garry slipped from the seat and fell, landing face-first on the bulb of the cab’s window.
-From here he found himself looking straight downward, twenty-two stories, to the job site.
+Six feet away from the lifesaving gap, the mast suddenly pitched forward a few feet.
+Garry slipped from the seat and fell.
+He landed face‑first on the bulb of the window.
+From here, he found himself looking straight downward, twenty‑two stories, to the jobsite.
 He inhaled and exhaled deeply, leaving a design of condensation on the glass in front of him.
 It was, curiously, almost in the shape of a heart.

 He thought of his wife.